 On Large Finger Joints

-Use the SIRIS™ Dorsal Extension Splint for Flexion greater than 25 degrees, with the bar worn along the top of the joint.
+Use the SilverRing™ Dorsal Extension Splint (DOE) for Flexion greater than 25° (but less than 50°), with the bar worn along the top of the joint.
 The Dorsal Extension Splint is a Special Order Splint so please call for fitting instructions.
 We are happy to make modifications to assist with the custom fit but Special Order splints may not be returned for refund, credit or exchange.

-We generally recommend trying serial casting, dynamic splints, or gutter splints to reduce the contracture prior to ordering SIRIS™ Splints.
+To treat a contracture of greater than 50° we generally recommend trying serial casting, dynamic splints, or gutter splints to reduce the contracture prior to ordering SilverRing™ Splints.
+SilverRing™ Splints can then be used to maintain the reduced contracture.